CCrawford7/hyperscribe/DEV_GUIDE.md

 ### Modules in Detail
 - **Font Manager (`modules/fontManager.js`)**
-  Keeps the textarea and hyperlink overlay in sync with chosen typography.
-Emits changes upstream so the popup can persist them.
+  Keeps the textarea typography in sync with the chosen controls and emits changes upstream so the popup can persist them.

-- **Color Picker (`modules/colorPicker.js`)**
-  Manages the floating HSL picker triggered from the toolbar color button.
-Handles slider input, hex preview, anchor positioning, and emits live updates.

 - **Download Helper (`modules/downloadHelper.js`)**
   Wraps `chrome.downloads.download` with a fallback anchor-based download for environments where the API call fails (e.g., during development without permissions).

 ### Working with the Popup
-- Toolbar buttons manage note copying, theme toggling, background color adjustments, font panel visibility, hyperlink linkification, emoji insertion, note downloads, and compact toolbar layout.
-- Compact mode collapses button labels to emoji icons and is persisted separately from the dark-mode choice.
+- Toolbar controls cover note copying/clearing, the compact theme button (opens a preset panel for Default Bright, Default Dark, Monokai, Nord, Dracula), font panel toggle, emoji picker, and exporting notes.
+- A yellow resize handle anchored to the bottom-right corner lets you drag the popup larger (Chrome honours `window.resizeTo` within MV3 limits).
 - The emoji grid is rendered at runtime.
 Update the `emojiList` array in `popup.js` to tweak options.
 - Linkification is handled via an overlay element that mirrors the textarea.
 The overlay only activates when the Hyperlinks toggle is enabled to keep typing unimpeded.